vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 Manage inbound messages
 =======================

-Odoo relies on generic email aliases to fetch incoming messages.
+Leansoft relies on generic email aliases to fetch incoming messages.

 * **Reply messages** of messages sent from Leansoft are routed to their original discussion thread (and to the inbox of all its followers) by the alias of the model if there is any or by the catchall